Arquisoft/viade_en1b/README.md

 1. Run `npm start`.
 2. Go to your browser and navigate to `http://localhost:3000/viade_en1b`.

-> Remember to add http://localhost:3000 to your trusted apps in SOLID.
+> Remember to add http://localhost:3000 to your trusted apps in SOLID (Read, Write, Append, Control).

 ### Building the application